ugate/sqler-postgres/jsdocp/tutorial/2-usage.md

 ```jsdocp ./test/fixtures/postgres/conf.json
 ```

-Test code that illustrates how to use MariaDB/MySQL with various examples
+Test code that illustrates how to use PostgreSQL with various examples
 ```jsdocp ./test/fixtures/run-example.js
 ```